luky1971/g_dice/README.md

-# svmanalys
+# etanalys
-svmanalys analyzes GROMACS trajectory files using support vector machine algorithms and calculates eta values.
+etanalys analyzes GROMACS trajectory files using support vector machine algorithms and calculates eta values.

 The following instructions are for unix-based operating systems such as OSX and Linux.
 Windows is not currently supported.